Sens press on health care despite Trump blast

 Sens.
 Lamar Alexander, a Tennessee Republican, and Patty Murray, a Washington Democrat, showed no signs Thursday of giving up on a new bipartisan bill that would guarantee the payment of a critical Obamacare subsidy for two years, despite Trump's sharp criticism their proposal just the day before.

+Trump, meanwhile, again muddied the waters Thursday afternoon, saying he still wants a long-term solution, but didn't explicitly oppose a short-term measure like Alexander-Murray.

-The duo is set to add more co-sponsors of their bill in the afternoon in the hopes that garnering broader support from various corners of the Senate could turn around the seemingly tenuous fate of their legislation.
+The senators unveiled a list of bold-faced names as co-sponsors as they hope to win broader support from various corners of the Senate could turn around the seemingly tenuous fate of their legislation.

+The new Republican backers include Sens.
+John McCain, Richard Burr, Joni Ernst, Lindsay Graham, Bob Corker, Bill Cassidy and Lisa Murkowski.
+Among the Democrats backing the plan are Sens.
+Claire McCaskill, Al Franken, Amy Klobuchar, Heidi Heitkamp and Tammy Baldwin.

 Alexander also revealed that he had spoken -- for the second time in one day -- with Trump Wednesday evening, and that the President had "encouraged the process" that the senator was pursuing.